ParadisecPlatform/repository/documentation/configuring-the-application.md

 route.
 If a component is not defined then the `explore/SimpleSearch.component` is loaded in to the view.
 So, if your deployment requires a specific explore component you can use this option to tell the app to use that as the default.

+**IMPORTANT** Given the way the renderer components are loaded you `MUST` define it as a path relative to the `explore` folder.
+Defining it any other way will result in the component failing to load.

 ## introductionComponent

 The `introductionComponent` configuration option tells the app which component to use for the introduction route.
 If a component is not defined then the `introduction/GenericIntroduction.component` is loaded in to the view.
 So, if your deployment requires a specific introduction component you can use this option to tell the app to use that as the default.

+**IMPORTANT** Given the way the renderer components are loaded you `MUST` define it as a path relative to the `introduction` folder.
+Defining it any other way will result in the component failing to load.

+## renderers

+The renderers configuration option allows you to define how the content will be rendered.
+You can match on the `domain` of the data or the `domain` and `additionalType` of the data.
+In the absence of a specific renderer for a given piece of data the application will load the `GenericViewer.component` to display the basic metadata.

+**IMPORTANT** Given the way the renderer components are loaded you `MUST` define them as paths relative to the view folder.
+Defining them any other way will result in the component failing to load.